hughcameron/markline/README.md

 # <img src="img/markline.svg" width="200">

-**Markline** converts HTML to Markdown and allows for a transformation pipeline.
-Transformation techniques of the transformation pipeline are borrowed from data engineering concepts.
+**Markline** converts HTML to Markdown and supports transformation methods borrowed from data engineering concepts.
+The goal of this project is to provide a simple API that renders HTML to Markdown for note management applications such as [Logseq](https://logseq.com).

 ## Getting Started